Research

 Modeling variation in rates of continuous trait evolution

 Rates of trait evolution vary markedly across the tree of life, from adaptive radiations to lineages of “living fossils”, but our tools for characterizing and analyzing this rate heterogeneity are still lacking in some cases.
-My current major research focus is developing novel models, approaches, and algorithms to address some of these gaps in the case of modeling continuous trait evolution.
+My dissertation work largely focused on developing novel models, approaches, and algorithms to address some of these gaps in the case of modeling continuous trait evolution.
+Some of this work has already been published, though I’m still wrapping a lot of it up, as these things tend to go!